 Saving on PQP: “Smart Is Good, Don’t Add Smart”

-Interesting concept popped up when from a chat with a customer keen to renew his car’s COE – he confidently claimed that he can still renew his car next month, even though the expiry was this month.
+Interesting concept popped up from a chat I had with a guy keen to renew his car’s COE – he confidently claimed that he can still renew his car next month, even though the expiry was this month.

 Maybe he read about the possibility of getting savings by renewing in an earlier month before expiry.
 We wrote about this before and we do encourage all who wish to save on PQP to take a look.

-Just to make sure I had my understanding in the right place, we have since clarified with LTA, this is what happens when you decide to renew after the expiry date of your COE
+Just to make sure I had my understanding in the right place, we have clarified with LTA, this is what happens when you decide to renew after the expiry date of your COE

 - You pay the late fee (no quarrel about that this customer was aware of the fact) which varies based on the engine capacity of your car.
-The higher the engine capacity, higher late fee charged.
+The higher the engine capacity, the higher late fee charged.

 - You cannot drive on the road during the period after expiry of COE and before renewal – or face a heavy penalty for doing so.